-- Following a takeover/merger/new CEO things had changed (fewer opportunities, threat of redundancy, different culture or values, restructuring, you joined a small firm and found yourself in a large one etc).
+- Following a takeover/merger/new CEO things had changed (fewer opportunities, the threat of redundancy, different culture or values, restructuring, you joined a small firm and found yourself in a large one etc).

 - I’m seeking an opportunity to do x. “x” of course should ideally be aligned with the role and the employer you are being interviewed for.
 For example “I’m looking for an opportunity to join a smaller and more entrepreneurial employer in a broader role”.
-Assuming of course that is how they would see themselves!
+Assuming, of course, that is how they would see themselves!

 Essentially be mindful of how any interviewer may interpret your answers.